mmaro/iotf-phonemotion/README.md

 #IoTF PhoneMotion Demo Application
-Sample application demonstrating how to send events to the cloud from a device and process them in an application.
-The application demonstrates one approach to delegating access to sensor data in the IOT Foundation to users of a backend application utilising an IOT Foundation API key.
+Demonstration application showing how to send events to the cloud from a device and process them in an application.
+The application demonstrates one approach to delegating access to sensor data to users of a backend application authenticated with a single API key.

 See the demo application running live: http://iot-demo.mybluemix.net/